 2. Identify the Key Challenges You Want AI to Solve

 Once you’re familiar with AI, it’s time to figure out the main challenges you want the technology to solve for your company.
 Do you want to use AI to enhance your existing products or services?
-Or, do you want to leverage it to increase efficiencies of internal processes?
+Or, do you want to leverage it to increase the efficiency of internal processes?
 These are the questions you’ll need to answer before moving on.

 3. Prioritize Initiatives That Drive Concrete Value